-While this is a new reality that we’re living in and we’re learning new things daily, we can hold to what we know is fact.
-To ensure you’re receiving the most accurate and up-to-date information, make sure to visit the CDC’s COVID-19 resources page.
+While we’re learning new things daily, we can hold to what we know is fact.
+To ensure you’re getting the most accurate information, visit the CDC’s COVID-19 resources page.

-For more local information, visit the North Carolina Department of Health and Human Services COVID-19 response page.
-For up to date information about our response, see our COVID-19 member resources page.
+For local information, visit the North Carolina Department of Health and Human Services.